 - How to defend yourself against flooding (§5.2);

 - How to provide sufficient space for water (§5.3);

 - How to include flood risk in spatial planning (§5.4);

 - How to ensure sufficient money for physical measures (§5.5);

 - How to raise awareness and actions by citizens (§5.7).

-More common challenges and related good practices can be found in Chapter 4 on Integrated planning, collaboration and coordination, Chapter 5 (Before a flood) and Chapter 7 (After a flood).
+We refer the reader to more common challenges and related good practices in Chapter 4 on integrated planning, collaboration and coordination, Chapter 6 (During a flood) and Chapter 7 (After a flood).